|

 Basically I am interested in far too many things for my own good.

-Currently this includes: social and socially-situated intelligence;
+diversity; social and socially-situated intelligence; measures and

 characterisations of complexity; evolutionary processes; nature and